isomerpages/nlb-reference/_business-management/role-of-boards-in-managing-risks.md

 This book demonstrates how executives and board members of nonprofit boards can be more effective, meet difficult situations head-on and deal with commonplace challenges with confidence.
 Topics include information on the viability of for-profit ventures, board retreats, board diversity, fundraising, financial oversight, strategic thinking and the use of technology.

-* Charan, R., Carey, D. C., & Useem, M. (2014).
+* Charan, R., Carey, D. C., &amp; Useem, M. (2014).
 [Boards that lead: When to take charge, when to partner, and when to stay out of the way](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=200163040).
 Boston, Massachusetts: Harvard Business Review Press.

 Call no.: 658.422 CHA -\[BIZ\]

 This book, from three leading experts in the field, serves as a guide to help take advantage of board oversight while avoiding the pitfalls.
 They say to today’s leaders that chief executives must run the corporation and directors lead the corporation on the most crucial issues such as monitoring, governance and rebalance the responsibilities of the board.
 They offer a new roadmap both to CEOs and directors so that senior executives can better balance board oversight with their day-to-day operations of the firm and directors have a better understanding of when to lead, when to partner and when to stay out of the way.

-* Ott, J. S., & Dicke, L. A. (Eds.).
+* Ott, J. S., &amp; Dicke, L. A. (Eds.).
 (2016).
 [Understanding nonprofit organizations: Governance, leadership and management with case studies by C. Kenneth Meyer](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=202661190).
 (3rd ed).
 Boulder, CO: Westview Press, a member of the Perseus Book Group.

 Call no.: RBUS 658.048 UND

 The text focuses on governing, leading, and managing nonprofit organisations and how such organisations differ from both the public and private sectors.
 Each of the ten chapters in the book opens with a framing essay that identifies the central theme and issues and summarises the significance of the contribution that each piece makes to the development of knowledge in the field.
 Includes new articles on legal frameworks, philanthropy, managing volunteers and accountability, as well as an essay on capacity building.

-* Sargeant, A., & Jay, E. (2014).
+* Sargeant, A., &amp; Jay, E. (2014).
 [Fundraising management: Analysis, planning and practice](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=202421091).
 (3rd ed).
 New York: Routledge.

 Call no.: RBUS 658.15224 SAR